Air Conditioning Installation Cost

 Air Conditioning Running Costs in the UK

 Energy prices rise and fall.
-However, using the UK average of ~28p per kWh (mid-2025, excluding standing charge), take a look at what various units may set you back.
+However, using an example unit rate of ~28p per kWh (mid-2025, excluding standing charge), take a look at what various units may set you back.
 The below figures are based on running them for 4 hours a day across a month:

 Air Conditioning Service Cost